rojberr/data-analytics-best-players/README.md

 This is not a typical GitHub code repository.

-This project tries to show and demonstrate how to answer typical client questions and solve problems using data in somewhat bigger quantities.
-Something that a real analytics specialist encounters in his day to day job.

 This project is divided in 2 parts, where:

 - first part - database creation - creates PostgreSQL database in Docker environment, including the database normalization and fills it with data from